Frequently Asked Questions

 Will my powsurfer perform in wet snow and other less than ideal conditions?

-Our powusrfers can be ridden in most any type of soft snow conditions.
+Yes, our powsurfers can be ridden in most any type of soft snow conditions.
 A few inches is all it takes to be able to turn and ride in control.
-We design boards for the Light and dry, warm and wet, slush, sierra cement, …everything in between.
-If soft snow conditions are less than 3 inches or so, it is best to stick to lower angle terrain or you will not have good control.
+We design boards for the light and dry, warm and wet, slush, sierra cement, …everything in between.
+If soft snow conditions are less than 4 inches or so, it is best to stick to lower angle terrain or you will not have good control.
 Snow must be soft enough for the edge to penetrate the surface.
 For steep slopes a general rule is about 5-6 inches.
 As snow becomes deeper than that, any of our models will work great and each will have it’s special unique feel.
-When you reach depths over 24″ you may want to go up a size to the 150cm boards and choose one of our deep powder models for the best performance.
+When you reach depths over 18″ you may want to go up a size to the 150cm boards or boards with extra width.
+Extra width on a board will give you much more volume overall than length will so bear that in mind when choosing a board for deeper powder.

 Can I ride my powsurfer at ski resorts?